-MHSA COUNTY FISCAL ACCOUNTABILITY CERTIFICATION
+MHSA COUNTY FISCAL ACCOUNTABILITY CERTIFICATION1

-County/City: Stanislaus Three-Year Program and Expenditu ıre Plan × Annual Update Annual Revenue and Expenditure F Report , , , , , , , , , , , , , , , , , , , , -1 Local Mental Health Director County Auditor-Controller / C ity Financial Officer Name: Madelyn Schlaepfer, Ph.D.
-Name: Lauren Klein, CPA Telephone Number: (209) 525-6205 Telephone Number: (209) 525-5 673 . , , E-mail: mschlaepfer@stanbhrs.org E-mail: kleinl@stancounty.com Local Mental Health Mailing Address: Local Mental Health Mailing Address.
-800 Scenic Drive Modesto, CA 95350 I hereby certify that the Three-Year Program and Expenditur Report is true and correct and that the County has complied or as directed by the State Department of Health Care Service Accountability Commission, and that all expenditures are cor Act (MHSA), including Welfare and Institutions Code (WIC) s 9 of the California Code of Regulations sections 3400 and 34 an approved plan or update and that MHSA funds will only b e used for programs specified in the Mental Health Services Act.
-Other than funds placed in a reserve in accordance with not spent for their authorized purpose within the time period deposited into the fund and available for other counties in fut all revert to the state to be deposited into the fund and available for other counties in fut ule years.
-I declare under penalty of perjury under the laws of this state that the foregoing and the attached update/report is true and correct to the best of my knowledge.
-Madahin Cablaanfan Dh.
-D Madelyn Schlaepfer, Ph.D.
-Local Mental Health Director (PRINT) Signature Date Local Mental Health Director (FIXINT) Signature Date I hereby certify that for the fiscal year ended June 30,201 local Mental Health Services (MHS) Fund (WIC 5892(f)); and annually by an independent auditor and the most recent auditor 30, 2014.
-I further certify that for the fiscal year ende it report is dated 2014 for the A distributions were recorded as revenues in the local MHS Fund; that County/Ci by the Board of Supervisors and recorded in compliance with with WIC section 5891(a), in that local MHS funds may not b e loaned to a county general fund or any other county fund.
-I declare under penalty of perium, under the laws of this etate that the foregoing and the attached rapart is true and carrect I declare under penalty of perjury under the laws of this state to the best of my knowledge. that the loregoing and the attached report is true and correct to the book of my fallomougo.
-Lauren Klein, CPA County Auditor Controller / City Financial Officer (PRINT) Signature Date
+County/City: Stanislaus Three-Year Program and Expenditure Plan × Annual Update Annual Revenue and Expenditure Report Local Mental Health Director County Auditor-Controller / City Financial Officer Name: Madelyn Schlaepfer, Ph.D.
+Name: Lauren Klein, CPA Telephone Number: (209) 525-6205 Telephone Number: (209) 525-5673 E-mail: mschlaepfer@stanbhrs.org E-mail: kleinl@stancounty.com Local Mental Health Mailing Address: 800 Scenic Drive Modesto, CA 95350 Report is true and correct and that the County has complied or as directed by the State Department of Health Care Serv Accountability Commission, and that all expenditures are converted Act (MHSA), including Welfare and Institutions Code (WIC) of the California Code of Regulations sections 3400 and 31 an approved plan or update and that MHSA funds will only be Act.
+Other than funds placed in a reserve in accordance with not spent for their authorized purpose within the time period deposited into the fund and available for other counties in fundamental process. nsistent with the requirements of the Mental Health Services sections 5813.5, 5830, 5840, 5847, 5891, and 5892; and Title 410.
+I further certify that all expenditures are consistent with be used for programs specified in the Mental Health Services than approved plan, any funds allocated to a county which are specified in WIC section 5892(h), shall revert to the state to be correct to the best of my knowledge.
+Madelyn Schlaepfer, Ph.D.
+Local Mental Health Director (PRINT) Signature Date 30, 2014 I further certify that for the fiscal year ender recorded as revenues in the local MHS Fund; that County/C d that the County's/City's financial statements are audited lit report is dated 2014 for the fiscal year ended June ed June 30, 2014, the State MHSA distributions were ity MHSA expenditures and transfers out were appropriated h such appropriations; and that the County/City has complied I declare under penalty of perjury under the laws of this state to the best of my knowledge. e that the foregoing and the attached report is true and correct Lauren Klein, CPA County Auditor Controller / City Financial Officer (PRINT) Signature Date